-2020 also offered another unique opportunity for the Academy to illustrate how it continues to support and promote the PathCare value system: We aim to improve customer service and experience through training; to develop and engender a culture of accountability and responsibility; to value and respect every person who comes to / interacts with us; and to set an example for professional and ethical behaviour.
-I once again am delighted to commend and thank my colleagues and our students, all the gems who are making the efforts to grow stronger tusks to build a better future at PathCare and for South Africa.
+2020 also offered another unique opportunity for the Academy to illustrate how it continues to support and promote the PathCare value system: Aiming to improve customer service and experience through training; to develop and engender a culture of accountability and responsibility; to value and respect every person who comes to / interacts with us; and to set an example for professional and ethical behaviour.

 Please find further information on Academy programmes, short courses, and students in the following pages.